Code-Institute-Submissions/Movie-magic/Readme.md

 This site enables users to quickly navigate to whatever area of the business interests them the most.

+## Features:

+Landing Page: The landing page has a large image of a girl in a cinema with 4 menus on top and a clickable image under the H2 header at the bottom

+Menus: There are four main menues:
+# Home
+# Movies:
+This will take you to the movies page where up to date reviews of the latest movies are linked to our podcast through clickable images.
+# Podcast
+This menu links to Podbean where our podcast will be located
+# Get in Touch:
+This page links to a form where the visitor can sign up to be notified of new podcasts and reviews.

 Header image source: https://www.pexels.com/photo/woman-with-3d-glasses-sitting-on-theatre-seat-7991524/